auraphp/Aura.Di/README.md

     <?php
     $di = require '/path/to/aura.di/scripts/instance.php';

-Alternatively, you can add the Aura DI `'src/'` directory to your autoloder, and then instantiate it yourself:
+Alternatively, you can add the Aura DI `'src/'` directory to your autoloader, and then instantiate it yourself:

     <?php
     use aura\di\Container;